icons8/free/README.md

 * Id: [GUID](#GUID) - component property id.
 Required.
 Should be first.

 ### <a name="Argument"></a>Argument
 Expression Argument.
 Value or Variable or Expression.
+Please note that only one type of value can be present: just a bool/text/number, bool and boolId(same for text and number), just a ref, just a componentId, or a func with args.

 * Bool: [bool?](#bool) - boolean value
 * BoolId: [GUID?](#GUID) - id of a boolean variable